AzulGarza/lineartestr/paper/paper.md

 # Summary

 Many econometric models uses the underlying assumption that the relationship between endogenous and exogenuos variables is linear.
 This is the case of models such as difference-in-differences, fixed effects, regression discontinuity design among others that are particuarly useful to characterize causal relationships.
 As a part of the hypothesis imposed to the models, the linear relationship between the variables must be tested in order to guarantee a good design.
-The package lineartestr implements a novel approach developed by Domínguez and Lobato that tests the linear specification of a model.
+The package lineartestr implements a novel approach developed by Domínguez and Lobato [@lobato] that tests the linear specification of a model.
 This approach generalizes well known specifications tests such as Ramsey's RESET (Regression Equation Specification Error Test).

 ## Domínguez-Lobato test